espressif/esp-docs/docs/en/contributing-guide.rst

 Commit Messages
 ---------------

 This project uses `Conventional Commits <https://www.conventionalcommits.org/>`_.
-A pre-commit hook enforces the format on every commit message.
-To install the hooks, run:
+A pre-commit hook enforces the format on every commit message, and CI validates commit messages for all commits in a merge request.
+To install the hooks locally, run:

 .. code-block:: bash

+   pip install pre-commit
-   pre-commit install
+   pre-commit install --install-hooks

 Each commit message must follow the pattern ``<type>: <description>``, for example: